nrobb/TASTER_site/initialComprehensionForm.md

 <fieldset>

 <!-- Form Name -->
-<legend>Initial Comprehension Form (When you've completed this form, don't forget to click the Send bottom at the bottom)</legend>
+<legend>Initial Comprehension Form (When you've completed this form, don't forget to click the Send button at the bottom)</legend>

 <!-- Text input-->
 <div class="form-group">